Anomaly Detection Solutions for Predictive Maintenance of Industrial Equipment and Systems

 The Key Technologies Underpinning Predictive Maintenance

 Back in the day, regular equipment inspections were required to collect performance data.
 Today, industrial IoT solutions are effectively replacing humans in this role.
-By 2020, 72% of manufacturing companies surveyed plan to majorly increase their level of digitization to reach the ranks of “digitally advanced”, up from 33% in 2018.
+By 2020, 72% of manufacturing companies surveyed by PwC plan to majorly increase their level of digitization to reach the ranks of “digitally advanced”, up from 33% in 2018.
 Specifically, they are investing $907 billion per year in greater connectivity and smart factories.

 Several factors are contributing to the ramped-up levels of digitization: